 - For IISMA, students will receive a nomination letter from the Vice Rector for Academic and Student Affairs (WRAM) via IRO ITB (therefore, it is mandatory for students to send their applications first to IRO ITB).
 Students will submit their application via the IISMA’s application portal by the deadline.
 A follow-up interview by the IISMA committee may also be organized.
 Choosing your university or universities is also done within this period.

 STEP 4: Notification of Acceptance

-- For OSE-Reg, students will normally receive the notification of acceptance directly from the host university.
+- For SEA-Reg, students will normally receive the notification of acceptance directly from the host university.
 Alternatively the notification of acceptance will be provided via IRO ITB.

-- For OSE-GE3, students may receive the notification of acceptance from the GE3 system, from the host university, or via IRO ITB.
+- For SEA-GE3, students may receive the notification of acceptance from the GE3 system, from the host university, or via IRO ITB.

 - For IISMA, students may receive the notification of acceptance directly from the IISMA’s system / the government or via IRO ITB.
 Please note that your host university allocated by IISMA may be different from your initial choice, due to some considerations (usually regarding the quota).

 - The tuition at the partner university is waived for students participating in SEA-Reg and SEA-GE3 (i.e. no tuition is paid to the host university), except for Boston University.
 However, students are generally required to pay the regular tuition at ITB (50% of the BPP according to the Rector’s decree in 2021).
 For further information, please consult your Study Program.